michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0110.md

 - v: enlarge or increase
 - v: grow or intensify
 ### Family
-augment: augmentation, augmentative, augmented, augmenting, augments+;augmentation: augmentations
+- augment: augmentation, augmentative, augmented, augmenting, augments+
+- augmentation: augmentations
 ### Examples
 - The security measures are part of augmented precautions across the nation for New Year’s Eve.
 - Scientists who want to redesign or augment nature need a much shorter time frame.